mzebley/autoA11y/docs/ARCHITECTURE.md

 ## Overview

-automagicA11y follows a modular design where each **pattern** (toggle + tooltip today, dialog next) is self-contained but shares core utilities for:
+automagicA11y follows a modular design where each **pattern** (toggle, tooltip, dialog today; more coming) is self-contained but shares core utilities for:

 - Class management
 - ARIA attribute wiring